mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

 ## Glossary

-- Assert: Assertions are detection modules used by checks to trigger a fault.
+- Assert: Assertions are detection modules used by checks to trigger a vulnerability.
 Many assertions have configurations.
 A check can use multiple Assertions.
 For example, Log Analysis, Response Analysis, and Status Code are common Assertions used together by checks.
 Checks with multiple Assertions allow them to be turned on and off.
 - Check: Performs a specific type of test, or performed a check for a type of vulnerability.
-For example, the JSON Fuzzing Check performs fuzz testing of JSON payloads.
+For example, the SQL Injection Check performs DAST testing for SQL Injection vulnerabilities.
 The DAST API scanner is comprised of several checks.
 Checks can be turned on and off in a profile.
-- Fault: During fuzzing, a failure identified by an Assert is called a fault.
-Faults are investigated to determine if they are a security vulnerability, a non-security issue, or a false positive.
-Faults don't have a known vulnerability type until they are investigated.
-Example vulnerability types are SQL Injection and Denial of Service.
 - Profile: A configuration file has one or more testing profiles, or sub-configurations.
 You may have a profile for feature branches and another with extra testing for a main branch.